zulip/zulip/docs/subsystems/front-end-build-process.md

 webpack build, JS minification and a host of other steps for getting the assets ready for deployment.

+You can trace which source files are included in which HTML templates by comparing the `render_bundle` calls in the HTML templates under `templates/` with the bundles declared in `tools/webpack.assets.json`.

 ## Adding static files

 To add a static file to the app (JavaScript, TypeScript, CSS/Sass, images, etc),